klojang4j/klojang-templates/README.md

 [Mustache](http://mustache.github.io/) &#8212; and on opposite sides of a template engine like [Thymeleaf](https://www.thymeleaf.org/).

-Nevertheless, one appealing feature of Thymeleaf is that raw, unprocessed Thymeleaf templates render flawlessly within a browser.
+Yet, one appealing feature of Thymeleaf is that raw, unprocessed Thymeleaf templates render flawlessly within a browser.
 This allows the static HTML produced by UI designers to gradually evolve into fully dynamic pages while at no point entering an "unrenderable" phase.
-While this was not the primary motivation for developing _Klojang Templates_, it, too, lets you create templates that render just fine in their raw state.
+While this was not the primary motivation for developing _Klojang Templates_, it, too, lets you create templates that are well-formed and valid in their raw state.

 Klojang templates arguably are even simpler than Mustache templates.
 There are just five syntactical constructs.
 Three if you discount for the fact that two of them are